omkarkachre/javapracticals/Day 2/Readme.md

 		super.a = 10;

-	Polymorphism - Same same of function but different parameter How do we achieve?
+	Polymorphism - Same name of function but different parameter How do we achieve?
 		By using overriding or overloading